Tinkerforge/doc/en/source/Software/Brickd_Install_Linux.rst

 Run the following commands to register brickd for autostart on Debian based Linux distributions and start it::

- update-rc.d brickd defaults
+ sudo update-rc.d brickd defaults sudo /etc/init.d/brickd start
- /etc/init.d/brickd start